-Yesterday we drove our rental car back from Lafayette to the Ivy Club in Peoria.
-Friends we met in Ottawa had passed through the Ivy Club while we were gone and, with our permission, checked and tightened our boat’s dock lines.
-These people seem to look out for each other.
+Yesterday we drove our rental car back from Lafayette, Indiana to the Ivy Club in Peoria, Illinois.
+Craig and Nikki, Looper friends we met at Heritage Harbor marina, had passed through the Ivy Club while we were gone and, with our permission, checked and tightened R&R’s dock lines.
+(We are learning that Loopers look out for each other.)

-This morning Rhonda returned the rental car while I went through my daily pre-cruise engine room checks and boat prep.
-Beans, the friendly Enterprise guy, drove Rhonda back to the marina, and we left the dock around 9 AM.
+This morning Rhonda returned the Enterprise rental car while I went through my daily pre-cruise engine room checks and boat prep.
+Beans, the friendly Enterprise guy, drove Rhonda back to the marina, and we left the dock heading southbound around 9 AM.

-Many of the other Loopers had left earlier in the morning, and drove slowly.
-I’m still trying to learn the meaning of that phrase.
-We passed many of them during the course of the day.
-We hoped to get through the LaGrange Lock that is 8 miles South of Beardstown and continue on, but the lock was under repair so the Admiral decided we should return to Beardstown for the night.
-Most of the slow boats beat us to Logsdon Tug Service in Beardstown, Illinois, a somewhat disorganized and marginally dangerous group of barges tied together at the side of the river, where LTS offers overnight accommodations but no other amenities.
-We tied up safely to a rusty barge.
+Many of the other Loopers had left earlier in the morning and traveled slowly.
+(I’m still trying to learn that.)
+We passed many of them during the day.
+We hoped to get through the LaGrange Lock 8 miles South of Beardstown and continue on, but the lock was under repair so the Admiral decided we should return to Beardstown for the night.
+Most of the slow boats beat us to Logsdon Tug Service in Beardstown, Illinois, a somewhat disorganized and marginally dangerous group of barges tied together at the side of the river, where LTS generously provides overnight tie-ups.
+After the storm (more on that later) we tied up safely to a barge loaded with rusty salvaged steel.

-We clambered over a few barges, across the gangplank, and up a steep stairway over the floodwall to shore, heading into town for dinner at a former bowling alley and fine dining establishment.
+We clambered over a few barges, across the gangplank, and up a steep stairway over the floodwall to shore, and walked into town for dinner at local dining establishment above a former bowling alley.
+They were short-staffed on servers that evening, so one of the Looper women stepped in, took the group’s order, and helped kitchen staff deliver it to our table.
+The manager asked her to return the next day!

 Ya’ll know what a storm-phobe I am….